Ethics: Utilitarianism

 The most well-known form of consequentialism is utilitarianism.
 In its classical form, it is an act consequentialism that sees happiness as the only source of intrinsic value.
 This means that an act is morally right if it produces "the greatest good for the greatest number" by increasing happiness and reducing suffering.
 Utilitarians do not deny that other things also have value, like health, friendship, and knowledge.
 However, they deny that these things have intrinsic value.
 Instead, they say that they have extrinsic value because they affect happiness and suffering.
 In this regard, they are desirable as a means but, unlike happiness, not as an end.
 The view that pleasure is the only thing with intrinsic value is called ethical or evaluative hedonism.

 Jeremy Bentham and John Stuart Mill are the founding fathers of classical utilitarianism.

 Classical utilitarianism was initially formulated by Jeremy Bentham at the end of the 18th century and further developed by John Stuart Mill.
 Bentham introduced the hedonic calculus to assess the value of consequences.
 Two key aspects of the hedonic calculus are the intensity and the duration of pleasure.
 According to this view, a pleasurable experience has a high value if it has a high intensity and lasts for a long time.
 A common criticism of Bentham's utilitarianism argued that its focus on the intensity of pleasure promotes an immoral lifestyle centered around indulgence in sensory gratification.
 Mill responded to this criticism by distinguishing between higher and lower pleasures.
 He stated that higher pleasures, like the intellectual satisfaction of reading a book, are more valuable than lower pleasures, like the sensory enjoyment of food and drink, even if their intensity and duration are the same.
 Since its original formulation, many variations of utilitarianism have developed, including the difference between act and rule utilitarianism and between maximizing and satisficing utilitarianism.

 Deontology

 Deontology assesses the moral rightness of actions based on a set of norms or principles.
 These norms describe the requirements that all actions need to follow.
 They may include principles like telling the truth, keeping promises, and not intentionally harming others.
 Unlike consequentialists, deontologists hold that the validity of general moral principles does not directly depend on their consequences.
-They state that these principles should be followed in every case since they express how actions are inherently right or wrong.
-According to moral philosopher David Ross, it is wrong to break a promise even if no harm comes from it.
-Deontologists are interested in which actions are right and often allow that there is a gap between what is right and what is good.
+For example, moral philosopher David Ross suggests that it is wrong to break a promise even if no harm comes from it.
+Deontologists hold that duties should be followed since they express how actions are inherently right or wrong.
+They are interested in which actions are right and often allow that there is a gap between what is right and what is good.
 Many focus on prohibitions and describe which acts are forbidden under any circumstances.